Timeline of the COVID-19 pandemic in January 2020: 31 January

 The United Kingdom and Russia confirmed their first coronavirus infections.
 The first Swedish and Spanish cases were confirmed.
-The seventh confirmed case in the US is in Santa Clara County, California.
-A fourth case of coronavirus in Canada has been confirmed in London, Ontario bringing the total number to four.
-Thailand confirmed five more cases with the first human-to-human virus transmission inside the country of a local taxi driver, bringing the total to 19.
+The seventh confirmed case in the US was in Santa Clara County, California.
+A fourth case of coronavirus in Canada was confirmed in London, Ontario bringing the total number to four.
+Thailand confirmed five more cases with the first human-to-human virus transmission being a local taxi driver who had not travelled to China, bringing the total to 19.
 Singapore confirmed three more cases including the first Singaporean patient, bringing the total to 16.
 South Korea confirmed five more cases, bringing the total to 11.
-Chinese health experts warn the public that coronavirus patients can become reinfected.
-China starts repatriating citizens to Wuhan.
+Chinese health experts warned the public that coronavirus patients can become reinfected, and China began repatriating citizens to Wuhan.

 A senior leader at US Department of Health and Human Services said staff members were sent to Travis Air Force Base and March Air Reserve Base in late January and early February and were ordered to enter quarantined areas were not provided with proper safety-protocol training or equipment, with at least one person staying in a nearby hotel and leaving California on a commercial flight.
-US bans the entry of foreign nationals who had been to China in the previous 14 days.
+US banned the entry of foreign nationals who had been to China in the previous 14 days.